 Get the Recipe

 Hummingbird cake is a Southern classic, a towering dessert in the style of a layered carrot cake, complete with toasted pecans and cream cheese frosting.
 But instead of a vegetable base, it's made with pineapple and banana, giving it a somewhat fresh and tropical vibe.
-The term "hummingbird" is said to be a reference to the happy hum of contentment it inspires, or perhaps the floral, nectar-like sweetness of pineapple and banana.
+The term hummingbird is said to be a reference to the happy hum of contentment it inspires, or perhaps the floral, nectar-like sweetness of pineapple and banana.

 If you've never made one before, this cast iron twist is the perfect introduction.
-Its more casual style and manageable size mean that there's no special assembly or layers to fuss with, just a thick slab of cake under a generous blanket of tangy frosting.
+Its more casual style and manageable size mean that there's no special assembly or layers to fuss with; just a thick slab of cake under a generous blanket of tangy frosting.
 What's not to love?

-Typically, hummingbird cake recipes use crushed pineapple and mashed banana, but I've found that puréeing the two together yields a more potent flavor (think minced versus microplaned garlic).
+Typically, hummingbird cake recipes use crushed pineapple and mashed banana, but I've found that puréeing the two together yields a more potent flavor (think minced versus Microplaned garlic).
 For those who prefer to break recipes into bite-size chunks, you can even make the purée a day or two in advance and hold it in the fridge.
 I like to use an immersion blender to make, store, and pour the purée using only a single container, but, of course, a traditional blender or food processor will get the job done, too.

-I approach the batter like a sponge cake, whipping eggs and sugar together (along with the spices and leaveners) until thick, pale, and light.
-Then, I drizzle in melted butter instead of oil to give the cake a buttery, melt-in-your-mouth richness.
+I approach the batter like a sponge cake, whipping eggs and sugar together (along with the spices and leaveners) until the mixture is thick, pale, and light.
+Then I drizzle in melted butter instead of oil, to give the cake a buttery, melt-in-your-mouth richness.

 After adding the butter, I reduce the mixing speed to incorporate the flour, followed by the fruit purée.
 When it's all roughly combined, I shut off the mixer to fold in the pecans by hand.
-This gives me a chance to make sure the bowl is well-scraped from the bottom up, and to avoid over-mixing at a delicate stage.
+This gives me a chance to make sure the bowl is well scraped from the bottom up, and to avoid over-mixing at a delicate stage.

 There will be a touch of carry-over cooking thanks to the heavy skillet, so I pull the cake a little sooner than I would if it were baked in a traditional cake pan.
-If tested with a toothpick, a few extra crumbs should still be attached; if tested with a fingertip, soft impressions should remain in the puffy crust.
+If you test the cake with a toothpick, it should come away with a few extra crumbs attached; if testing with a fingertip, soft impressions should remain in the puffy crust.

-If I have some cream cheese buttercream leftover from other projects (it's a go-to frosting in my house), I'll pull that from the freezer and thaw it to about 70°F (21°C) before re-whipping.
-Otherwise, I'll whip up a simple batch of cream cheese frosting, essentially a glorified whipped cream made with cream cheese.
+If I have some Cream Cheese Buttercream left over from other projects (it's a go-to frosting in my house), I'll pull that from the freezer and thaw it to about 70°F (21°C) before re-whipping.
+Otherwise, I'll whip up a batch of simple cream cheese frosting, essentially a glorified whipped cream made with cream cheese.
 Of course, if you've got a favorite recipe for cream cheese frosting, that'll be perfect, too.

 It takes about two cups of frosting to cover the cake, never mind the weight; different frostings will have different weights per cup, so that's not a reliable indication of how much "stuff" you have or need.
 When it comes to frosting a cake, volume is the ideal way to determine how much physical space a frosting will occupy.

-Thanks to the heavy cast iron skillet, the cake won't slide around in the floorboard of a car, so it's easily transported to whatever summer picnics and potlucks you have in store.
+Thanks to the heavy cast iron skillet, the cake won't slide around on the floor of a car, so it's easily transported to whatever summer picnics and potlucks you have in store.
 Not that you'll be inclined to share.
 The combination of fruity, tropical cake and tangy cream cheese, contrasted with the earthy crunch of toasted pecans, can definitely inspire a bit of greed.